plancomps/CBS-beta/CBS-beta/Guide/Browsing.md

 **All references to names of funcons (etc.) in CBS specifications are hyperlinks leading to their declarations.**

-Use of these hyperlinks avoids the need to become familiar with the hierarchy of folders and files in the funcons library, and to drill down through it to find declarations.
+These hyperlinks avoid the need to drill down through the hierarchy of folders and files.
+Specifications in CBS are independent of the file system: all names declared in Funcons-beta are globally visible, and names declared in a particular language specification are local to that language, regardless of file structure.

-The global [Funcons-Index] page has hyperlinks to all funcons, with those defined in the same file grouped together.
-Similarly for local indexes of funcons used in the CBS of particular languages.
-Hovering on a hyperlink displays the declared arity of symbol \(where `values` stands for a *single* argument value).
+The global [Funcons-Index] page lists the names of all current funcons, grouped according to their types.
+The local funcons-index page for a particular language lists only the names of the funcons actually used in its specification.

+Hovering on a reference to a funcon displays the declared arity of symbol:
+`values` stands for a *single* argument, and `values*` for any number of arguments.

 ### Menu links